manuelrojas19/locations-info-adapter-service/README.md

 ## Purpose
 This application serves for an educational purpose to understand SSL functionality and its configuration for a data source within a Java application.

-Feel free to incorporate this description into your project's documentation or README.
-If you need further assistance or modifications, let me know!

 ## Features

 - Retrieves location information from a MongoDB database.